exploratory-io/book/import/csv.md

 * Comment Character - A string used to identify comments.
 Any text after the comment characters will be silently ignored.
 * Trim White Space - Should leading and trailing whitespace be trimmed from each field before parsing it?
 * Column Types - you can override column type by passing column name and data type pair with ` columnName = '<type>'` syntax.
-For Example, if `value` column detected as integer but you want to import it as double, you can set `value = 'd'`. (d is for double).
+For Example, if `value` column is detected as integer but you want to import it as double, you can set `value = 'd'`. (d is for double).
 If you want to override multiple column types, you can do so by separating each pair with comma(,) like this. ` key = 'i', value = 'd'`

 Supported data types for overrides are: